 It was a routine earnings call on October 27 at the Twitter India office in Gurugram.
 Jack Dorsey, the chief executive officer of the company had just informed his shareholders that Twitter had grown its user base to 317 million, adding 4 million users, or 3% over the previous quarter.
 Dorsey also announced a restructuring, or as Twitter called it, a “headcount reduction of 9% of global workforce”.
+The mood was bittersweet.
+Twitter had just announced its third consecutive quarter where revenue grew and while the cheers were on, there was also concern about the restructuring that was to follow.

 Has Twitter India given up on India?